denerose/AdventOfCode2024/README.md

 I am now storing the count (as the value) of each distinct number (as the key) in a Hashmap rather than an ArrayList.
 I'm also only calculating the permutation result for each distinct value once and storing the resulting iteration in a separate hashmap with initial long number (key) and a `long[]` (value) for the resulting stones.

 #### Day 12: Garden Groups
+The one where we count contagious char blocks on a grid...
+I mean garden plots!
 - Task 1: 1387004
 - Task 2:

+Today I learned *breadth first search*!

 #### Day 13
 - Task 1: